NicholasDundas/truthtable-c-refactor/README.md

 ## Standard Circuit Declaration

 INPUT must be the first word followed by n which determines the number of input variables.
 Following that is the declaration of the names of each input variable.

 Example:
 `INPUT 3 a b c`

-OUTPUT is declared in the same fashion and must follow after the last input variable was read.
+OUTPUT is declared in the same fashion and must follow after the last input variable is read.

 After that, a number of gates and variables may be declared separated by whitespace following the format.
 GATE parameters

 Where GATE is a valid gate and parameters is a matching set of valid variable declarations.
 Example Program which computes z = ab + ac.
 ```
 INPUT 3 a b c